Kristina01111000/Drws_site/README.md

 yin % = 100% * YinOfElement/RawElement
 yang% = 100% * YangOfElement/RawElement

-- Add the new lessons to the site with links
-- Match the titles to the patreon

 Lesson 6: This lesson will teach you about the metaphysics of the four elements, specifically the numerology of the elements and their effect on nature